Table Of Content

 The height and width properties define the height and width, respectively, of an HTML element.
 There are numerous possible values for both of these attributes, including pixels and percentages, etc.

 It is possible to set a border for your HTML element using the border property.
 This allows you to create a border around your

-- With the help of CSS, you can automatically apply necessary styles several times after repeating styling for an element once.
+- With the help of Cascading Style Sheet, you can automatically apply necessary styles several times after repeating styling for an element once.